aceabarquez64-jpg/MotivaQuiz/README.md

 ### For Players:

 1. **Open the game:**
-   - Double-click `index.html` to start
-   - Or open it in any web browser (Chrome, Firefox, Edge, Safari)
+    open it in any web browser (Chrome, Firefox, Edge, Safari)

 2. **Create an account:**
    - Click "SIGN UP" button